 Children and teenagers can get hotter more quickly than adults and are at greater risk of suffering from heat-related illness.

-Prior to puberty, they sweat less than adults which makes it harder for them to cool off.
+Prior to puberty, they sweat less than adults making it harder for them to cool off.

-Acne mediations may cause sun sensitivity, so talk with your child’s General Practitioner about medications and hot weather.
+Acne mediations may cause sun sensitivity, so talk with your child’s doctor about medications and hot weather.

 Follow these tips if you have children and/or teenagers: